Mehdi0Mirzaei/Uncommon-elements-in-Lists-of-List/README.md

-# Uncommon-elements-in-Lists-of-List
+### Uncommon-elements-in-Lists-of-List
-This is a challenge question.
+## This is a challenge question.
+# Uncommon elements in Lists of List.